erizov/Professor/semester_1/lecture_06_advanced_trees/avl_tree/README.md

 ### Short Description

 A hierarchical data structure algorithm that organizes data in a tree-like structure with nodes and edges.
+Solves problems like hierarchical data representation, efficient searching, and data organization.
+Example: Organizing file system directories in a tree structure for navigation.
+Works by connecting nodes through parent-child relationships, enabling efficient traversal and search operations.

 **Key Characteristics:**
 - **Time Complexity**: Varies